tahirdibirovsoftware/concurrent-memo-dom/README.md

 - React hooks for easy integration with React applications
 - Decorators for use with Angular or non-framework projects
 - TypeScript support
-- Vite plugin for seamless integration with Vite projects

 ## Installation